 For senior chefs – including executive chefs, chef de cuisines, head chefs and sous chefs – include keywords related to leadership and management.
 These include team leading, leadership, budgeting, cost control, financial processes, kitchen management, staff training and regulatory compliance.

 To help you write the perfect chef CV or resume, we've prepared a 14-step infographic.
 Follow the steps in this infographic to improve your CV or resume.

 Hopefully you have found this guide beneficial while preparing your professional CV or resume.
-If you need further help, please get in touch with our professional CV and resume writers.
+If you need further help, you may be interested in using our professional CV writing services.